harvzor/portfolio/data/blog/favourite-youtube-channels.md

 #### [Second Thought](https://www.youtube.com/channel/UCJm2TgUqtK1_NLBrjNQ1P-w)

-An animated channel which mostly consideres "what would happen if" scenarios.
+An animated channel which mostly considers "what would happen if" scenarios.

 [What if Someone Tries to Claim a Planet?](https://www.youtube.com/watch?v=qVWaBjR58Ew)